 We are living in a time where it’s harder to buy Sudafed for cold season than it is to buy a gun in Florida.
 There have been 15,122 incidences of gun violence in America this year alone, according to GunViolence.org.
 Of the people who were injured or killed during these 2018 events, 845 of them were minors — and it’s only April.

 More and more lives are being lost, and yet we seem no closer to making America safer.
 Recent massacres, including a school shooting in Florida at which 17 children were killed, have sparked yet another wave of a sense of helplessness across the country.
 With gun control being one of the most divisive issues in the America, changing gun laws and regulations can seem an impossible challenge.

-It turns out that America agrees on a lot more than we might think.
+But it turns out that America agrees on a lot more than we think.
 According to a poll conducted by Mayors Against Illegal Guns, 82% of Americans want strict enforcement of current gun laws and do not want these laws repealed.

 We can start making changes by taking a look at some of the glaring loopholes in gun laws, using Florida’s laws as an example (to view Florida’s weapons and firearms laws, click here.

 In the state of Florida, you do not need a permit to buy a handgun.
 The only requirement that must be satisfied in order for anyone to obtain a gun is that you must fulfill the “waiting period.”
 The waiting period is the time between purchasing and receiving a gun.